buzz-code/event-management-nra/project-index.md

   - This is a submodule that contains reusable NestJS modules used across multiple projects
   - Contains critical authentication, entity management, and utility functions

+### External Networks
+The project uses several external Docker networks for infrastructure integration:
+- `caddy` - For reverse proxy and HTTPS termination
+- `elknet` - For connectivity to the ELK stack (Elasticsearch, Logstash, Kibana) monitoring

 ## 3. Client Side (React Admin Frontend)

 ### Architecture Overview